Richard Walker writes:

 At this week’s University Teaching Committee meeting one of the agenda items focused on a discussion of the results from the 2012 VLE student and staff surveys, which were conducted over the summer term of the last academic year (2011-12).

 The 2012 VLE surveys represent the fourth time that we have surveyed the user community at the University of York since the rollout of the VLE service in 2005, with previous surveys conducted in 2008, 2009 and 2010.
-Links to this year’s reports and previous surveys are available on the evaluation page of the vlesupport site and you can also find summaries of the key findings for this year’s surveys here:
+You can find summaries of the key findings for this year’s surveys here:

 Key findings for the student survey is available here: http://tinyurl.com/d4c9nh7

 Key findings for the staff survey is available here: http://tinyurl.com/c7cywe7

 The rationale for running the surveys remains the same as in previous years – to learn more about the user experience with Yorkshare and to identify key training and resourcing requirements for the future, as well as to gather enhancement requests and suggestions for the further development of the VLE platform.

 The results reflect the considerable progress that departments have made since the last survey in embedding the use of the VLE across taught programmes.
 The number of modules with a VLE presence has doubled since the 2009-10 academic year with a similar increase in the number of users, yet it is pleasing to see that levels of agreement by students on the complementary relationship between online and class-based learning continue to rise, as compared with results from the 2010, 2009 and 2008 surveys.
 Our students are clearly supportive of the ways in which online study resources and support are being introduced to support their learning.
 90% of respondents noted that Yorkshare had helped them to access course resources (lecture notes, videos and podcasts, reading lists) for the modules that they were enrolled on.